 And by “all”, I mean: the freedom to practice and preach their Deen; a clean, safe and secure environment to raise and educate their children; affordable food, housing, education, and healthcare; employment opportunities/career growth for anyone who works hard; and a society based on the legal and political system provided by Islam, that endorse /uphold peace, justice, integrity, equality, and enforce all the laws of Allah.

-In reality, though most of us strive to seek it, we can hardly find any one such society anywhere in the world today, which possesses all of the above traits.
-Consequently, many endeavor to relocate elsewhere in the world based on their most dire need in life at any particular stage, be it education, marriage, housing, or healthcare.
+In reality, though most of us strive to seek it, we can hardly find any one such society which possesses all of the above traits.
+Consequently, many endeavor to relocate elsewhere in the world based on their most dire need in life at any particular stage; be it education, marriage, housing, or healthcare.
 Therein lies the test for us all.

-Granted, this world is a potpourri of one trial and test after another, and we should never forget that the only place that we should truly covet, above all else, as an abode of eternal peace and an unabated state of blessings, is Paradise in the Hereafter.
+Granted, this world is a potpourri of one trial and test after another; we should never forget that the only place that we should truly covet is Paradise in the Hereafter.

 Families Physically Apart, Yet Virtually Connected

-Grandmothers Skyping every single day of their lives to bond over digital screens with their grandchildren living thousands of ocean miles across the world.
+Grandmothers Skyping every single day of their lives to bond over digital screens with their grandchildren.
 Husbands spending several months a year apart from their wives and children, to avail employment opportunities in another country.
 College-bound teenagers flying off to another country to avail more recognized degree programs.
 Mothers of teens leaving their husbands behind to accompany their offspring to the locations where they’ll be enrolling into college.

-It is not uncommon for a person nowadays to have siblings, parents, grandparents, in-laws, nephews/nieces, and cousins, all in different countries.
+It is not uncommon for a person nowadays to have siblings, parents… all in different countries.

-Consequently, Muslims of every family are increasingly finding themselves spending more than just the festive occasion of Eid apart from their close family members every year.
+Consequently, Muslims of every family are spending more than just the festive occasion of Eid apart from their close family members every year.

-Wistful sighs and forlorn expressions appear as planes are boarded and tearful goodbyes are exchanged too often for the sake of worldly, educational, immigration-related, or professional pursuits, knowing that the next Eid will be spent alone, missing one’s family in another country and wishing to be with them on that day.
+Wistful sighs and forlorn expressions appear as planes are boarded; tearful goodbyes are exchanged too often for the sake of worldly, educational, immigration-related, or professional pursuits… Knowing that the next Eid will be spent alone, missing one’s family in another country and wishing to be with them on that day.

 Just as modern transport has shrunk the world, thankfully, so has technology done away with the historic barriers to instant communication that came tenaciously along with geographical distance.

-A handy phone, tablet, or a perpetually connected home or office computer coupled with digitally tuned-in world-clocks attuned to the local times in the cities of every relative across the world,– with these gadgets in one’s possession nowadays, one hardly feels isolated or lonely, thanks to being able to communicate with close family members on a daily basis.
+A handy phone, tablet, or a perpetually connected home or office computer… With these gadgets in one’s possession nowadays, one hardly feels isolated or lonely, thanks to being able to communicate with close family members on a daily basis.

 Tribulations Raining Down

-Our deceptive worldly bubble bursts often whenever a disturbing and horrific event happens anywhere in the world that shakes us out of our heedless slumber caused by blind pursuit of worldly goals, such as education, home, marriage, money, children and material blessings.
+Our deceptive worldly bubble bursts often whenever a disturbing and horrific event happens anywhere in the world; it shakes us out of our heedless slumber caused by blind pursuit of worldly goals…

-There is only so much that one can conjecture about, and/or give credibility to, what they hear, read, and see on the news.
-Why violent events unfold, why horrifying crimes are committed, and by whom, is best known only to Allah at the end of the day.
+There is only so much that one can conjecture about, and/or give credibility to, what they see on the news.
+Why violent events unfold; why horrifying crimes are committed, and by whom, is best known only to Allah at the end of the day.